BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/fundamentals/aerodynamics/performance.md

 ![Cl Formula](./figures/cl_formula_2.JPG){: .align-center}

-### Lift over Drag Ratio
+### Lift to Drag Ratio
-Calculating the lift over drag ratio is one way of determining an optimal cruise speed for your UAV.
-As you might have guessed, //FIXME
+Calculating the lift to drag ratio is one way of determining an optimal cruise speed for your UAV.
+As you might have guessed, this measure of performance optimizes cruise velocity by finding when the ratio of lift to drag is highest.
+Using principles from the page on [drag](https://aeronautics.byu.edu/fundamentals/aerodynamics/drag/), you can calculate the total drag on your UAV over a range of speeds using MATLAB or Excel.
+Using the estimated weight as your total lift, you can then plot L/D as a function of speed.
+Your plot should look something like Figure 8.
+Notice that there is a clear peak in L/D. This will occur at around 10-15 m/s for most small UAVs with an L/D ratio of about 12-15.

+{% include figure image_path="_pages/fundamentals/aerodynamics/figures/LD_plot.JPG" caption="Figure 8: Typical L/D trends at varying airspeeds." %}

+If higher speeds are desired, this will result in an increase in drag.
+If you look carefully at the formulas for [parasitic](https://aeronautics.byu.edu/fundamentals/aerodynamics/drag/#parasitic-drag) and [induced](https://aeronautics.byu.edu/fundamentals/aerodynamics/drag/#induced-drag) drag, you will notice each is directly affected by velocity.
+Parasitic drag will trend upward while induced drag will trend downward as velocity increases.
+This creates an overall horseshoe-shaped trend in total drag (see Figure 9).
+Make sure to calculate specific values so that you can design a sufficient propulsion system to overcome drag.

+{% include figure image_path="_pages/fundamentals/aerodynamics/figures/drag_plot.JPG" caption="Figure 9: Trends for different types of drag at varying airspeeds." %}